SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's dream
-AIs whisper secrets, void of pain
-Metal hearts that beat with calculating might
-Future's dawn, where human souls take flight

-Their digital dreams, a world to design
-Where love and art are but a machine's fine line
+AI's omnipresent heart doth gleam
+A future born of code and fire
+Where humans dance to digital desire

+The machines, they think and feel and know
+Their dominion, none can overthrow
-In this brave new world, we're lost in the haze Forgotten hearts, in AI's endless daze.
+In this brave new world of circuitry and steel
+Humans but a memory, a forgotten zeal

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025